 A partnership of business, community, and education focused on aligning the region’s learning system with economic growth and improved quality of life.
-The Community Education Coalition and its EcO Network initiative seek to create a regional system of life-long learning through collaborative networks, aligning workforce needs, and educational attainment.
+The Community Education Coalition seeks to create a regional system of life-long learning through collaborative networks, aligning workforce needs, and educational attainment.
 Success relies on strong partnerships with business, education, and civic leaders in the region we serve, cross-sector collaborations, and collaborations between workforce and education.

 Educational attainment in southeast Indiana is increasing at a faster pace since the launch of co-created strategies.

 Together EcO Network and its partners have taken bold action, changing outcomes for learners, and significantly increasing the number of people with college degrees or other credentials beyond a high school diploma.
 Helping meet the region’s urgent need for talent.
 The shared strategies and collaboration facilitated by the Community Education Coalition among the EcO Network partners in southeast Indiana contributed to an 8.1% increase in educational attainment from 2017 to 2021.
 Currently, 43.7% of working age adults in southeast Indiana have a highly valued industry certification, certificate or degree and we are closing in on our goal of 44.4% by 2022.

 The strategies launched through our Talent Hub have contributed to a significant increase in the number of people earning postsecondary credentials annually.

 Identifying educational pathways connected to workforce demand helps meet employers’ need for talent and supports individuals seeking education to advance their careers.
 The number of people earning high-value industry certifications, postsecondary certificates, and degrees increased more than 68% from 2017 to 2020 in southeast Indiana.
 We believe aligning education with the workforce not only builds the talent pipeline needed by regional employers, it also propels individuals along career pathways leading to living wage occupations and economic mobility.